 - Apply another coat after 15-30 minutes.
 Repeat this until no more Textrol is being absorbed into the wood.

-- Brush or rub off any excess oil from your wood cladding to avoid shiny spots.
+- Brush or rub off any excess oil to avoid shiny spots.

 Make sure that you work across your wood cladding in sections when applying Textrol.
 This is so you are able to go back to your initial sections and apply their next coat before they are touch dry.